 FACT relies on a panel of expert humane livestock farmers to review eligible applications.
 All personal and contact information is redacted from the application to ensure that the final review process is anonymous.

 Eligible applications will be scored on the following factors:

-- If the timeline is achievable; and
+If the timeline and proposed steps are achievable; and

 If the budget is reasonable and related to the project.

 In general, while the number of animals that will benefit from a proposed project is not a stand-alone factor, it may be taken into consideration when scoring comparable projects.

 If you have additional questions regarding the grant requirements or application, please contact us at email@example.com.
 We look forward to receiving your application!